kujtimprenku/nodejs-task-manager-website/README.md

 To lazy load a module we need to add it to the routes array in `/src/app/app-routing.module.ts`

-If the module is available only for logged-in users, we add the canActivate property and then add the AuthGuard.
+If the module is available only for logged-in users, we add the `canActivate` property and then add the `AuthGuard`.

 Everything about authentication is located under `/src/app/core/auth`.